-The Master in Business Administration Program at the Lorry I. Lokey Graduate School of Business educates ethical and socially responsible organizational leaders who have the strategic perspective, analytic abilities, business knowledge, and leadership and management skills to deliver strong financial performance while mindfully making a positive impact on society and the environment.
+The Master in Business Administration Program at the Lorry I. Lokey School of Business and Public Policy educates ethical and socially responsible organizational leaders who have the strategic perspective, analytic abilities, business knowledge, and leadership and management skills to deliver strong financial performance while mindfully making a positive impact on society and the environment.

 The Mills MBA Program emphasizes the four pillars of social responsibility and shared value: ethical decision-making and governance, social and community accountability, diversity and inclusion, and environmental sustainability.
 These values are integrated throughout our curriculum, our co-curricular activities and our partnerships with organizations that share similar values.
 Across the Mills MBA curriculum, our faculty emphasizes real-world applications and learning from both theory and practice.

 Recognizing Mills' long-standing commitment to women's education and diversity, our MBA Program is distinguished among graduate business schools by the rich diversity of identities, experiences, and perspectives that our students bring to enhance our programs and classroom experience.
-It also positions the Lokey Graduate School of Business as an important source of talent for employers seeking to strengthen diversity within their managerial and leadership levels.
+It also positions Mills MBA Program as an important source of talent for employers seeking to strengthen diversity within their managerial and leadership levels.

 Students supplement the foundation and core curriculum through electives, which allow them to either broaden their knowledge and skills in management or deepen their knowledge and expertise through a concentration in accounting, finance, marketing, nonprofit management, or socially responsible business.